 - If any appliances are being sold with the house, make sure they are empty.
 Remove clothing from washers and dryers, dishes from dishwashers, and any storage inside of the oven.

 - Ensure kitchen and bathroom counters are clear, as well as in and under sinks.

-  - Unlock any gates, garages, electrical boxes, or other areas that you normally
+- Unlock, or have keys available for, any gates, garages, electrical boxes, or other areas that you normally keep secure.

-  keep secure.

 - Prepare yourself and your family to vacate the house during the inspection.

 - Take any pets with you, and if you can’t, make sure they’re safely crated or otherwise secured.
 We likely won’t inspect a room which has a barking dog loose in it.

 If you follow these steps, you will leave your home all that much easier to inspect.
 We will have fewer stones unturned and leave the buyer with that much more trust and understanding of the home they are purchasing.